 UNIVERSITY TAFE Areas of Study What might help?
 Range of Courses Earth and Environmental Sciences (Human and physical geography, geology, geophysics, environmental science, resource & environmental management.)
 Most courses do not require a particular program of study.
 However, a background in Science subjects and Mathematics is recommended by most institutions.
 Maths Geography Chemistry Physics Biology Dip.
-Horticulture Dip Viticulture Dip Agriculture Dip Horse Industry Management Dip Agribusiness Education/Teaching As well as courses in a specific subject area there are teacher education programs in early childhood, primary and secondary education.
+Horticulture Dip Viticulture Dip Agriculture Dip Horse Industry Management Dip Agribusiness Education/Teaching English (Mark Dip Community Services As well as courses in a specific subject area there are teacher education programs in early childhood, primary and secondary education.
 For secondary teaching students must also fulfil the entry requirements in their proposed area of specialisation.
 For early childhood or primary teachers, some institutions require satisfactory or test for satisfactory levels of Mathematics and/or English .
 Students must achieve a Band 5 in English and two other subjects to gain entry into Teacher Education programs.
-The NSW Department of Education and Training requires all intending primary education teachers to have included at least two units of Mathematics and two units of English in the HSC program.
-English (Mark cut-off applies) Maths CAFS Dip Community Services (Children Services) Engineering Maths Adv.
+The NSW Department of Education and Training requires all intending primary education teachers to have included at least two units of Mathematics and two units of English in the HSC program. cut-off applies) Maths CAFS (Children Services) Engineering Adv.
 Diplomas in: At least Extension 1 Mathematics is recommended for the study of all branches of engineering.
 At least two units of Physics and Chemistry are also recommended.
-Engineering Studies is considered useful but not essential preparation for engineering.
-Engineering Studies Physics Chemistry Industrial Technology SDD Electrical Technician Mechanical Technician / Surveying Manufacturing Systems Structural Engineer Telecommunications Human Movement/Sport Sciences/PE Most courses in these areas do not require a particular area of study at secondary school.
+Engineering Studies is considered extremely useful.
+Maths Engineering Studies Physics Chemistry Industrial Technology Software Engineering Electrical Technician Mechanical Technician / Surveying Manufacturing Systems Structural Engineer Telecommunications Human Movement/Sport Sciences/PE DDUDE D: 0 (/M TI Most courses in these areas do not require a particular area of study at secondary school.
 However, a background in science subjects (Chemistry , Biology and Mathematics) is recommended by some institutions.
 Some institutions also require you to provide additional information relating to your sporting achievements.
 PDHPE is also considered useful.
-PDHPE Maths Biology Chemistry Dip Sport (Massage Therapy Dip Sport, Fitness & Recreation Information Technology Matha Die of Information Tasks show Studies in this area usually require Mathematics or Extension 1 Mathematics as a prerequisite or assumed knowledge.
+PDHPE Maths Biology Chemistry Dip Sport (Massage Therapy) Dip Sport, Fitness & Recreation Information Technology D: (1 (T.) Studies in this area usually require Mathematics or Extension 1 Mathematics as a prerequisite or assumed knowledge.
 Computer science is generally taught on the assumption that Extension 1 Maths has been studied.
-Maths SDD IT Dip of Information Technology Adv Dip Product Design & Development Law Generally, there are no prerequisites or levels of assumed knowledge associated with any legal course, although students contemplating a Law program combined with arts, business, commerce, economics, engineering, science, social sciences or social welfare must comply with the requirements for those courses.
+Maths Software Engineering Dip of Information Technology Adv Dip Product Design & Development Law 11.
+5: 6 Generally, there are no prerequisites or levels of assumed knowledge associated with any legal course, although students contemplating a Law program combined with arts, business, commerce, economics, engineering, science, social sciences or social welfare must comply with the requirements for those courses.
 Legal Studies History Geography English Adv.
 Dip.
-Conveyancing
+Conveyancing 1